anandavii/api-testing-restful-booker/README.md

 ## Overview

-This is a Playwright-based API Test Automation Framework built using JavaScript.
-It is designed to validate REST API endpoints from the [Restful Booker](https://restful-booker.herokuapp.com/apidoc/index.html) APIs.
-The framework covers authentication, data creation, updates, deletion, and schema validation.
-The project is ideal for learning, practicing, and showcasing clean API testing practices.
+This repository contains an API Test Automation Framework built using Playwright and JavaScript to test the Restful Booker API.
+It includes full coverage of key REST operations such as authentication, booking creation, updates, deletions, and schema validations.
+The project is structured for clarity and maintainability, with reusable helpers, external JSON payloads, and integration with GitHub Actions for CI.

 ### Goals of this Framework

-- Automate REST API workflows using Playwright’s `request` context
+- Automate complete API workflows using Playwright’s `request` context
 - Validate HTTP methods: GET, POST, PUT, PATCH, DELETE
-- Cover both positive and negative test scenarios
+- Support token-based authentication and protected endpoint handling
-- Ensure readable, reusable, and scalable test structure
+- Ensure schema, data, and type validations using `expect().toMatchObject()`
-- Make the project CI-ready and easy to extend
-- Demonstrate best practices like token handling, external test data, and modular helpers
+- Keep test code DRY and modular using helper functions and JSON fixtures
+- Generate rich HTML and Allure reports
+- Enable GitHub Actions for continuous integration

 ## What’s Implemented So Far

 ### Restful Booker API Test Coverage

 - **GET Requests**
-  - Get all booking IDs
+  - Fetch all booking IDs
   - Get booking by ID
   - Filter bookings by name

 - **POST Requests**
-  - Create a booking (using inline and external JSON)
+  - Create a new booking (using inline and external JSON)
-  - Validate returned booking data
+  - Assert structure and values in response

 - **PUT Requests**
-  - Update full booking record using token-based authorization
+  - Update booking fully using `PUT` with auth token
+  - Validations done using external JSON payload

 - **PATCH Requests**
   - Partially update a booking with selective fields
+  - Assert only changed fields, leave rest untouched

 - **DELETE Requests**
-  - Delete a booking using a dynamically created booking and token
+  - Create and then delete a booking with token
+  - Assert status code and empty response
 - **Token Handling**
   - Request and reuse authorization tokens from `/auth` for protected endpoints